-Let me show you my favorite photo spots in New York City, a topic infamously known as “Instagram Spots New York City”.
+Let me show you my favorite New York City photo locations, or as some would say: “Instagram Spots New York City”.

 Even if you’ve never been to New York, you’d know it is one of the most exciting cities in the world.
 All the craziness will stimulate your brain!
 Whether you’re a first-time visitor or not, the hustle and bustle of this lively city is intense as there is always something happening, something to look at and something to be overwhelmed by.